-• Investor Reporting: Quality, accuracy and frequency of information sharing

-- Distribution and Sales Network: Distribution arrangements and strength of sales channels - client relationships focuses on the RMC ability to manage relations through determination of investment objectives and a thorough understanding of constraints, and then to day-to-day relationships.
-PACRA evaluates the RMC capacity to provide appropriate responses tailored to unitholders' requests, as well as keeping abreast of applicable regulations.
+- Investor Services: Relationship management system, capacity and quality - Investor Reporting: Quality, accuracy and frequency of information sharing with investors - Distribution and Sales Network: Distribution arrangements and strength of sales channels - 6.1 Investor Services: RMC is responsible for regular reporting to its stake holders and the regulator.
+PACRA examines the investor services platform of an RMC for evaluating overall service quality and resource availability for investors education and facilitation.
+Examining client relationships focuses on the RMC ability to manage relations through determination of investment objectives and a thorough understanding of constraints, and then to day-to-day relationships.
+PACRA evaluates the RMC capacity to provide appropriate responses tailored to stakeholders' requests, as well as keeping abreast of local Regulations.
 Criteria are, inter alia, staffing, technical knowledge of sales people, systems such as Client Relationship Management (CRM tool), value-added services and access to information.
-The platform offered to unitholders, if any, from the stand-point of its adequacy and robustness is also evaluated. - 7.2 Investor Reporting: Much of the information provided to investors is communicated through regular reporting, which PACRA examines in light of its comprehensiveness, clarity, consistency, accuracy and timing.
-This capacity to adapt reports to meet varied investor requirements is also examined.
+The platform offered to stakeholders if any from the stand-point of its adequacy and robustness is also evaluated. - 6.2 Investor Reporting: Much of the information provided to investors is communicated through regular reporting, which PACRA examines in light of its comprehensiveness, clarity, consistency, accuracy and timing.
+This capacity to adapt reports to meet varied investors' requirements is also examined.
 Beyond mere reporting, PACRA believes that all RMC should offer performance presentations and performance attribution reports to their clients on a widespread and timely basis.
 PACRA, therefore, looks at accuracy of performance attribution and consistency with the investment process.
-PACRA also reviews the resources and the procedures used in the production of reports, particularly with respect to data accuracy. - 7.3 Distribution and Sales Network: PACRA examines the distribution and sales network of an RMC.
+PACRA also reviews the resources and the procedures used in the production of reports, particularly with respect to data accuracy. - 6.1 Distribution and Sales Network: PACRA examines the distribution and sales network of an RMC.
 Particular focus is given to RMC marketing strategies, well-structured sales team and association with other players in the real estate industry.
 At the same time, RMC emphasis on brand management, strength of sales team, training routines for sales team and related performance reviews is also incorporated in analysis.